AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_android.md

 ### Restart

-After installing the pre-requisites and setting the environment variables listed above, restart your computer.
+After installing the prerequisites and setting the environment variables listed above, restart your computer.

 ## Step 3.
 Connect the editor to the device